-Ms. Snyder asked you do not post unapproved minutes on the website?
+Ms. Snyder asked do you post unapproved minutes on the website?

-Ms. Burgess stated no, not on the Minutes page.
-The first time it is on the website is when the agenda packages are distributed and I post the entire agenda on the website, which is about a week before the meeting.
+Ms. Burgess stated not on the Minutes page.
+The first time it is on the website is when the agenda packages are distributed and I post the entire agenda on the website, which is a week before the meeting.